mitesh1612/blog/_posts/2021-12-10-singleton-antipattern.md

 ## Singleton or Dependency Injection?

-The main complaint for a default Singleton pattern is that is doesn't support dependency injection principle which hinders testability for the code that consumes this singleton service.
+The main complaint for the default Singleton pattern is that is doesn't support dependency injection principle which hinders testability for the code that consumes this singleton service.
 It acts as a global constant and its really hard to substitute it with a test double.

 Dependency Injection is preferable when we have a non-stable dependency.
 It's a good practice, as it provides great testability and lets a class specify everything it needs to function properly.